Contents

 You can also run reports to track spending information or track what purchase requisitions are pending approval.

-For example, the requisitions pending approval report give you all this information without tracking every purchase request.
+For example, the requisitions pending approval report gives you all this information without tracking every purchase request.

 Here is an example of a report that shows you all requests that are pending approval: